cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 ~~~

 And five minutes later you're back in business and your conscience is at ease!
 Restoration is as simple as building another stack, although this time with the `.restore.heat.yml`, and specifying the ID of the backup you want.
-The new volume size should not be smaller than the original, to avoid loss to data.
+The new volume size should not be smaller than the original in order to avoid data loss/corruption.
 A list of backups can be found in the «Volume Backups» tab under «Volumes» in the console, or from the command line with the Cinder API:

 ~~~ bash
 $ cinder backup-list